suturo16/planning/README.md

   ```
 2. **Every change MUST be reviewed.**

   In order to write better code with less bugs it is always necessary that at least one other person reviews the code.
-The idea is that, since you already created an own branch for your changes, you simply open a merge request in the GitLab and assign another person from the project to it to check the code (in the best case this person is somehow connected to the change).
+The idea is that, since you already created an own branch for your changes, you simply open a push request on GitHub and assign another person from the project to it to check the code (in the best case this person is somehow connected to the change).
 For more information on why code review is necessary, have a look [this article](https://www.sitepoint.com/the-importance-of-code-reviews/).
 3. **All new features/bug fixes MUST be tested by one or more specs.**

   Bugs are always bad.
 To avoid having a lot of them, new code should always be tested.
 Even though a TDD-approach is recommended it is not necessary.
 But before assigning a new PR to another person for review, there should always be tests that cover the additions to the project.
 Even when it is just a small bug fix.
-The GitLab will then automatically run the tests and display the result in the web interface (you can of course run the tests locally before, this is just another indicator for the reviewer of the code).
+GitHub will then automatically run the tests and display the result in the web interface (you can of course run the tests locally before, this is just another indicator for the reviewer of the code).
 Try to cover the new code as good as possible with all kinds of tests (unit tests, integration tests, front-end tests, etc.).
 4. **Always update the documentation, if necessary.**

   To ensure that every part of the project is documented you MUST update the documentation, when necessary.
 This should land in the same merge request as the change itself, so it can also be reviewed all together.
 In this way, it also never creates technical debt to you/to the project (we all have enough of them...).